timescale/docs/promscale/alerting.md

 alerting rules capabilities.
 Alerting rules are written in a `YAML` file and specified in the Promscale configuration file.
 Promscale evaluates these conditional rules.
-* `alerting rules` are used to trigger alerts when there is a violation of pre-defined conditions.
+The alerting rules are used to trigger alerts when there is a violation of pre-defined conditions.
 External services such as Slack or email can receive these alerts.